garenthoms/garenthoms.github.io/README.md

 <div align="center">
 <h4>GAREN THOMS <br>
-Independent Promotions & Store Deals Manager <br> Westmoreland, Jamaica | +1-876-398-3993 | garenthoms@gmail.com</h4>
+Independent Promotions & Store Deals Manager <br> Westmoreland, Jamaica | +{1}-{876}-{398}-{3993} | garenthoms {@} gmail.com</h4>
 </div>

 ### Professional Objective
 ---
-Dedicated Promotions Specialist helping Jamaican grocers digitize in store deals through Telegram.
+  Dedicated Promotions Specialist helping Jamaican grocers digitize in-store deals through Telegram.
 I take raw store data such as barcodes, shelf tag photos, or lists and instantly publish them to a professional digital storefront.
-My goal is to bridge the gap between your store shelves and your customers phones with zero extra work for your staff.
+My goal is to bridge the gap between your store shelves and your customers' phones with zero extra work for your staff.

 ### How I Help Your Store Grow

 ---
-- **Barcode to Live Workflow** There is no software for you to learn.
+- **Barcode to Live Workflow:** There is no software for you to learn.
 Simply send a photo or text of your barcodes along with the Regular and Discount prices via Telegram.
 I handle the scanning, product matching, and digital publishing immediately.

-- **Move Slow Stock Instantly** If you have inventory that needs to move fast, just Telegram me the details.
+- **Move Slow Stock Instantly:** If you have inventory that needs to move fast, just Telegram me the details.
 I can push Flash Deals to your digital flyer in minutes to help you clear shelf space and recover cash.

-- **Instant QR Code Installation** Your only task at the store is to have customers scan a QR code.
+- **Instant QR Code Installation:** Your only task at the store is to have customers scan a QR code.
 No App Store is needed.
-Customers scan, sign up, and your live deals are instantly installed on their phone home screen.
+Customers scan, sign up, and your live deals are instantly installed on their phone's home screen.

-- **Professional Merchandising** I utilize a high end database of 2,000 plus professional Jamaican product photos.
-Even if you send a quick photo of a barcode, I ensure your customers see a sharp, high quality advertisement.
+- **Professional Merchandising:** I utilize a high-end database of 7,000 plus professional Jamaican product photos.
+Even if you send a quick photo of a barcode, I ensure your customers see a sharp, high-quality advertisement.

-- **Direct Customer Reach** For J$60,000 per month, I ensure your deals actually reach your customers.
-I act as your dedicated manager to make sure your best prices are seen by shoppers before they decide where to shop, driving more foot traffic directly to your registers.
+- **Direct Customer Reach:** For J$60,000 per month, I ensure your deals actually reach your customers.
+I act as your dedicated manager to make sure your best deals are being seen by your best customers before anyone else, to drive them back to your registers faster.

 ### Key Capabilities